 Trequanda is located in one of the most unspoiled areas around Siena: it stands on a hilltop, immersed in a natural environment of woodland and well-ordered vineyards and olive groves.
-Centuries ago, the village was founded around a 13th-century castle, with a cylindrical tower that you can still see today.
+The village was founded around a 13th-century castle, with a cylindrical tower that you can still see today.

-From Montaione to Fiesole, from Vinci to Borgo San Lorenzo...
-Have a look at our article "10 small towns near Florence" and choose the town that suits you best!
+The tenth choice is up to you!
+From Malmantile to Fiesole, from Signa to Londa, take a look at these 10 small towns near Florence and pick the village that suits you best!